 - 1. Exhibitors must be enrolled in the Market Beef Project or Beef Breeding Project. - 2.
-STEERS MUST BE BORN AFTER JANUARY 1 OF THE YEAR PRIOR TO THE FAIR.
-(Will be enforced starting in 2025) - 2.
+STEERS MUST BE BORN AFTER JANUARY 1 OF THE YEAR PRIOR TO THE FAIR. - 2.
 All steers must be bona fide property of exhibitor and registered in the County 4-H Office by January 1 of current year. - 3.
 All animals, regardless of weight, may be shown in showmanship classes. - 4.
-To be sold, a steer must weigh a minimum of 1,100 lbs. and a maximum of 1,500 lbs. at time of weigh-in (plus or minus 1%). - 5.
+To be sold, a steer must weigh a minimum of 1,100 lbs. at time of weigh-in (plus or minus 1%). - 5.
 A limit of two (2) Market steers can be sold by each exhibitor. - 6.
 To be eligible for the Livestock Sale, all Market Animals must show and be placed in their respective market class. - 7.
+THERE WILL BE NO PRIVATE SALES OF UNDERWEIGHT OR OVERWEIGHT ANIMALS.
+Parents and exhibitors are forbidden from approaching a buyer, before or after the sale, to inquire about keeping the animal or requesting that the animal be donated back to the exhibitor. - 8.
 The grooming and preparation of all beef cattle for exhibit is the responsibility of the exhibitor.
-Exhibitors may receive guidance and assistance only from immediate family members, Maryland 4-H members, FFA members, and appointed MCE Volunteers/FFA Advisors. - 8.
+Exhibitors may receive guidance and assistance only from immediate family members, Maryland 4-H members, FFA members, and appointed MCE Volunteers/FFA Advisors. - 9.
 The Beef Cattle Show will be UNFITTED.
 This means washed and blown out with NO adhesives/glue or paint.
-In order to maintain hair and skin condition of cattle, exhibitors may use daily haircare products and oils. - 9.
+In order to maintain hair and skin condition of cattle, exhibitors may use daily haircare products and oils.
+EXHIBITORS MUST SHOW THEIR OWN ANIMAL. - 10.
 Breed association registration papers are required for heifers and steers to show in purebred breed classes.
 Purebred cattle must be tattooed prior to arrival on the fairgrounds.
-All others must show as commercial heifers or crossbred steers. - 10.
+All others must show as commercial heifers or crossbred steers. - 11.
 Commercial heifers are unrecorded crossbreds.
 These heifers will be shown by weight.
 Commercial heifers MUST BE tagged with official Maryland 4-H tag by July 1 current year and must have a copy of their 4-H Livestock Registration Form at check-in.
-Commercial heifers are not eligible for the Livestock Sale. - 11.
-Beef animal must be owned by exhibitor to be shown in showmanship classes. - 12.
-Breed of animals must be entered into the online entry system. - 13.
+Commercial heifers are not eligible for the Livestock Sale. - 12.
+Beef animal must be owned by exhibitor to be shown in showmanship classes. - 13.
+Breed of animals must be entered into the online entry system. - 14.
 See General Rules, Rules for Outdoor Exhibitors, and Livestock Sale Rules.
 See pages 7 12.
-Note Rule #1 in Outdoor Rules for Clovers. - 14.
+Note Rule #1 in Outdoor Rules for Clovers. - 15.
 Breeds must have a minimum of 3 animals and 2 exhibitors entered to have their own division.
 If not, they will show in the AOB division.
 This is at the discretion of the superintendent.

-Breeding, Market, and Showmanship Show Time: Tuesday, July 25 - 2:00 pm
+Breeding, Market, and Showmanship Show Time: Thursday, July 24 - 2:00 pm